senecaxconnect/xconnect_docs/docs/Dashboard_Overview.md

 Customer

 ### Level 3 – Server/Device
-These are all servers and devices that contain a Server Agent and are successfully submitting telemetry to the platform
+These are all servers that contain a
+Server Agent or Devices (connected via integration or added as IP Device) that are successfully submitting telemetry to the platform.

 ## Configuration